-15. Steven's Johnson Syndrome (SJS) or Toxic Epidermal Necrolysis (TEN)
+13. Steven's Johnson Syndrome (SJS) or Toxic Epidermal Necrolysis (TEN)

-- Initial approval is 1 week - Reauthorizations are granted on a case-by-case basis, are subject to the above criteria, and require chart documentation describing the previous response and clinical rationale for retreatment - DOSING NOTE: Package insert/clinical guidelines recommend 1 g/kg/day in divided doses for 3-4 days
+- Initial approval is 1 month (2 doses) - DOSING NOTE: Package insert/clinical guidelines recommend 1 g/kg/day in divided doses for 3-4 days

-16. CAR-T Therapy-Related Toxicity
+14. CAR-T Therapy-Related Toxicity

-- Must be prescribed by a hematologist, oncologist, or infectious disease specialist - Must have Hypogammaglobinemia (IgG level <400mg/dL) - Must have documentation of serious or recurrent infections (particularly bacterial) - Initial approval is 1 year - Reauthorizations are granted at 1-year intervals based upon documentation from the prescriber indicating that the member's condition has improved as a result of treatment - DOSING NOTE: Clinical guidelines recommend 400-500mg/kg monthly - B. Must be prescribed at a dose within the manufacturer's dosing guidelines (based on diagnosis, weight, etc) listed in the FDA approved labeling. - C. IV and subcutaneous immune globulin products will be considered investigational or experimental for any other use and coverage may be provided if it is determined that the use is a medically accepted indication supported by nationally recognized pharmacy compendia (AHFS-DI, DrugDex, Lexi-Drug, etc...) or at least two published peer-reviewed randomized controlled trials for the treatment of the diagnosis(es) for which it is prescribed.
+- Must be prescribed by a hematologist, oncologist, or infectious disease specialist - Must have Hypogammaglobinemia (IgG level <400mg/dL) - Must have documentation of serious or recurrent infections (particularly bacterial) - Initial approval is 1 year - DOSING NOTE: Clinical guidelines recommend 400-500mg/kg monthly - B. Must be prescribed at a dose within the manufacturer's dosing guidelines (based on diagnosis, weight, etc) listed in the FDA approved labeling. - C. IV and subcutaneous immune globulin products will be considered investigational or experimental for any other use and coverage may be provided if it is determined that the use is a medically accepted indication supported by nationally recognized pharmacy compendia (AHFS-DI, DrugDex, Lexi-Drug, etc...) or at least two published peer-reviewed randomized controlled trials for the treatment of the diagnosis(es) for which it is prescribed.
 Abstracts (including meeting abstracts) are excluded from review consideration.
 These requests will be reviewed on a case by case basis to determine medical necessity.